Note on a Theoretical Justification for Approximations of Arithmetic Forwards: Unweighted approximation and closed form for the arithmetic factors

 By definition, with $B(t):=e^{\int_0^t r}$ the money market account with the collateralized rate,

 where we have used the change of numeraire formula twice.
 We know\footnote{We are considering the simpler case, $t=0$, where $\mathcal{F}_0$ is the trivial $\sigma$-algebra.
-For the case $t>0$, we would use Abstract Bayes' Theorem, for instance, Appendix C.3 of \cite{Bjo20} or page 9 of \cite{AP10a}, for measures $P,Q$, with Radon-Nikodym derivative $L$ and a $\mathcal{F}_T$-measurable function $X$, }, for instance, Chapter 15 of \cite{Bjo20} or Theorem 1.4.2 of \cite{AP10a}, that the likelihood process, for a given filtration $\{\mathcal{F}_t\}_t$, is
+For the case $t>0$, we would use Abstract Bayes' Theorem, for instance, Lemma 19.7 in \cite{Sch21}, Lemma 8.6.2 in \cite{Oks13}, Appendix C.3 of \cite{Bjo20} or page 9 of \cite{AP10a}, for measures $P,Q$, with Radon-Nikodym derivative $L$ and a $\mathcal{F}_T$-measurable function $X$, }, for instance, Chapter 15 of \cite{Bjo20}, Theorem 1.4.2 of \cite{AP10a}, that the likelihood process, for a given filtration $\{\mathcal{F}_t\}_t$, is

 so we arrive at the expression

 Therefore,